 Step 3 – Analyze: Most companies do ad-hoc supplier reporting and with very limited visibility into supplier spend.
 If companies do an analysis, they generally will focus on the top 10-20 suppliers representing 40% of spend.
 The remaining 60% of tail spend can represent 10,000+ suppliers.
 Anomalies and fraud will generally live in the tail.
 So will a lot of low hanging cost saving fruit.
 Excel and Tableau are a good starting point for analysis, but at companies with significant spend, there are millions of transactions requiring significant data prep.
 An automated spend analytics system is a critical tool to execute a detailed category or supplier analysis since most ERP’s do not support this level of reporting.

 Step 4 – Democratize: The Chairman and Founder of Zillow Rich Barton likes to build businesses that use data to shine the light and bring power to the people.
-Similarly you can help your business partners transform their initiatives by delivering power through data.
+Similarly you can help your business partners transform their initiatives by delivering power through data and democratize it.
 This can take the form of providing access to data in an Excel spreadsheet or a database.

 The more value you can deliver to your business partners, the more trust you will develop.
 Your team will be pulled into more strategic conversations and will be relied on for driving those strategic initiatives across your company.